syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-import-data-table-with-its-data-type-using-template-markers.md

 ---
-title: FAQ Section| XlsIO | Syncfusion
+title: Import data table with data type using template markers | Syncfusion
 description: Code example of Syncfusion .NET Excel library (XlsIO) to import data table with its data type using template markers.
 platform: File-formats
 control: XlsIO